rishi058/lyrics-synchronization-service/README.md

 ---

-## Hinglish Support — Deep Dive

-Hinglish is Hindi written in Latin characters.
-It is informal and has no standardized spelling — `"kyun"`, `"kyu"`, `"kyoon"` are all valid representations of `"क्यों"`.
-Rule-based transliteration systems like ITRANS fail on this input because:

-- They require **standardized Latin encodings**, not casual typed forms.
-- They cannot infer intent from ambiguous romanizations.
-- They produce incorrect Devanagari for colloquial contractions.

-### Why LLM normalization is necessary

-The single `RefineHinglish` agent acts as a **semantic translator** — it understands that `"pyar"` is `"प्यार"`, `"teri"` is `"तेरी"`, and `"hoga"` is `"होगा"` — none of which ITRANS reliably handles.
-The LLM response also correctly assigns each word a `lang` (`"hi"` or `"en"`), which drives the English gap-fill logic downstream.

 ### Reverse-mapping for output fidelity

 When a user provides Hinglish lyrics, they expect Hinglish back in the sync data — not Devanagari, and not rigid ITRANS transliterations.
 The reverse-map (`word_mapp`) stores: